+Simply put, the kingdom of God is God's reign over the universe.
+He is sovereign and has dominion over everything in and under heaven.
 Jesus's world in Luke, and our world today, was and is anchored in the way of the empire.
-We are striving orphans, starving and trying to acquire more and more.
+We are striving orphans, starving and trying to acquire more and more and more.
 Jesus breaks in with a different way-the way of the kingdom.

-How is our world today anchored in the way of the empire?
 Fill in the chart below with some examples of how the kingdom of God differs from the way of the empire.
-I've included one to get you started.
+(I've included one to get you started.)
 As you continue your study of Luke, revisit this chart and add to it as a reminder of how Jesus brought in a radical new way.

-KINGDOM EMPIRE Striving Sabbath/Rest
+KINGDOM EMPIRE Sabbath/Rest Striving

-This concept of the inbreaking of God's rule was central to Jesus's teaching, so we'll keep encountering it as we walk through the land and through Luke's Gospel.
+This concept of interrupting the way of the empire was central to Jesus's teaching, so we'll keep encountering it as we walk through the land and through Luke's Gospel.
 We'll fill out this chart together as we go to learn more of what Jesus's heart and head and hands were working toward in His ministry on earth.
 You'll see how radical it was-and how radical it still is-to live the kingdom life in the world of the empire.